hazrid93/0xRhythm-Bot/README.md

-# Rhythm-Bot 2.1.5 Search / Rich Text / Buttons!
+# 0xRhythm-Bot 0.1.0 Search / Rich Text / Buttons!

 -   New search command anything after !search will be searched against youtube and return the top 3 results
 -   Press the thumbs up reaction emoji to add the item to your queue